Quezon: Festivals

-Among the festivals of Quezon, the three most prominent and famous are the Pahiyas Festival of Lucban, the Niyogyugan Festival of Quezon Province and Katang Festival of Calauag.
+Among the festivals of Quezon, the three most prominent and famous are the Pahiyas Festival of Lucban, the Niyogyugan Festival, and Katang Festival of Calauag.

 The Pahiyas Festival is the thanksgiving celebration of the people in Lucban for the Feast of St. Isidore Labrador, the patron saint of farmers.
 Held every May 15, during the Pahiyas Festival people of Lucban decorate their houses in the most creative manner.
 They use their harvest vegetables and grains like rice, chayotes, radishes, tomatoes, sweet potatoes, squash and the colorful kiping.
 Kiping is an ornament made of grounded rice flour shaped into leaves and dyed in different colors.
 These materials are used to make the houses colorful during the event which Pahiyas is famous for.

 The Niyogyugan Festival is a relatively new festival that started in 2012 celebrating the province's main product, the coconut, including Lambanog.
 The festival celebrates the diversity of every town in the province through an expo.
 During this expo, the different towns build their own booths showcasing the best qualities of their town and then present the products that their respective towns produce.
 During this event, towns also join the Float Parade and Street Dancing Competition.

 According to journalist and multi-awarded international boxing judge Rey Danseco, Calauag, one of the rich coastal municipalities of the province, celebrates Katang Festival (Crab Festival).
 The annual colorful and exciting festivities take place several days until May 25, the town's founding anniversary.
 Tourists from neighboring towns, provinces, and other countries join the fun and witness Calaugeneans’ unique fiesta celebration and presentations of Indigenous products, delicacies, and different ways of cooking Katang.
 The Karera ng Katang (Crab Race) and Pabilisan at Paramihan ng Maitataling Katang (Crab Tying Race) are some of the highlights of the festivities.